RashedulHaqueRasel1/EasyHire/README.md

 ## Live Link
-You can access the live version of the EasyHire website here: [EasyHire Live](https://www.easyhire.com)
+You can access the live version of the EasyHire website here: [Easy Hire](https://easyhire-rasel.web.app/)

 ## Table of Contents